Updating Mac Passwords with NOMAD

 2. Choose Sign in from the NOMAD icon’s menu.

 3. Nomad will prompt for a username/password.
-Login with Hamilton username/password.
+Login with your Hamilton username/password.

 4. NOMAD will then prompt for the Mac's password.
 This is the password currently used to log in to the Mac itself 9i.e. the local account).